K-Pourahmadian/chunk-for-retention/README.md

 **If you just want to try it without installing anything:**
 Paste the text (or describe the material) into a conversation with Claude and ask it to break the argument into 3–6 labeled chunks with a connective thread — that is the workflow this skill encodes.

-**Installing the packaged skill file (`chunk-for-retention.skill`):**
+**Installing this skill in Claude:**
-Follow your Claude environment's process for adding a custom skill (consult the current Claude documentation, since this workflow may change over time).
+Follow your Claude environment's process for adding a custom skill, pointing it to this repository's `SKILL.md` and `references/` folder (consult the current Claude documentation, since this workflow may change over time).
 Once added, the skill activates automatically whenever a request matches its description — no manual invocation required.

 ## Origin and Scientific Background